ansys/pyansys-geometry/doc/source/contributing.rst

 .. note::

-  In order to build the documentation, you must have the Geometry Service installed and running on your machine.
-The documentation is built using the Geometry Service to generate examples.
+To build the documentation, you must have the Geometry Service installed and running on your machine because it is used to generate the examples in the documentation.
 It is also recommended that the service is running as a Docker container.

   If you do not have the Geometry Service installed, you can still build the documentation, but the examples are not generated.
-In order to build the documentation without the examples, define the following environment variable::
+To build the documentation without the examples, define the following environment variable::

       # On Linux or macOS